 As one of the few global chocolate manufacturers, Lindt & Sprüngli produces chocolate products from “bean to bar”.
-It all starts with purchasing the cocoa beans through the own sustainability program for cocoa beans, the Lindt & Sprüngli Farming Program, continues with producing the cocoa mass in our own production facilities, and extends to processing the chocolate and ultimately market and distribute the quality products.
+It all starts with purchasing cocoa beans through our own sustainability program, the Lindt & Sprüngli Farming Program, continues with producing the cocoa mass in our own production facilities, and extends to processing the chocolate and ultimately marketing and distributing the quality products.
+After achieving our target of sourcing 100% of our cocoa beans through the Farming Program in 2020, we extended the Farming Program to include sustainable sourcing of cocoa butter in 2021.
+In 2022, we were also able to purchase a small amount of cocoa powder through the Farming Program for the first time.
 The cocoa used is decisive for the quality and taste of the chocolate, which is why Lindt & Sprüngli has such high standards for raw materials used and processing start as early as with the cocoa.
-For Lindt & Sprüngli, “bean to bar” production forms the basis of a sustainable and traceable cocoa bean supply chain and is therefore a responsibility from the very beginning.

 An exception is our subsidiary Russell Stover which buys chocolate and chocolate products.

 Visit this page to find out more about the steps in Lindt & Sprüngli’s chocolate production.

 The Lindt & Sprüngli Farming Program was launched in 2008 in Ghana.
 We have since expanded it to all six of our cocoa bean sourcing origins: Ghana, Ecuador, the Dominican Republic, Madagascar, Papua New Guinea, and Peru.
 With the extension of the Program to cocoa butter in 2021, the Lindt & Sprüngli Farming Program now includes Côte d’Ivoire for the first time.
 In 2022, the Program was further expanded to cocoa powder.
 By 2025, all cocoa products (beans, butter, powder, and chocolate mass) are to be sourced through sustainability programs.